Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

+### v2.3.0 (UPCOMING)
+- Fixed the button not going out of focus when moving the mouse cursor outside the button.
+- Cleaned up the plugin's code.

 ### v2.2.0
 - Added an optional `NinePatchButton Demo Project` alongside the actual plugin's root folder.
 Download it if you're interested in seeing the internal workings of the plugin, as well as examples of how the plugin can be used.
 - Added `Volume Db` properties, that originated from the AudioStreamPlayer, for each of the button's sounds.